Gecos field: Format

 In most UNIX systems non-root users can change their own information using the chfn or chsh command.

+Here is an example of GECOS field within an /etc/passwd file in Linux:

 History

 Some early Unix systems at Bell Labs used GECOS machines for print spooling and various other services, so this field was added to carry information on a user's GECOS identity.

 Other uses

 On Internet Relay Chat (IRC), the real name field is sometimes referred to as the gecos field.
-IRC clients are required to supply this field when connecting.
-Hexchat, an X-Chat fork, defaults to 'realname', TalkSoup.app on GNUstep defaults to 'John Doe', and irssi reads the operating system user's full name, replacing it with 'unknown' if not defined.
-Some IRC clients use this field for advertising; for example, ZNC defaulted to "Got ZNC?", but changed it to "RealName = " to match its configuration syntax in 2015.
+IRC clients are able to supply this field when connecting.
+HexChat, an X-Chat fork, defaults to 'realname', TalkSoup.app on GNUstep defaults to 'David Okeamah', and irssi reads the operating system user's full name, replacing it with 'unknown' if not defined.
+Some IRC clients use this field for advertising; for example, ZNC defaulted to "Got ZNC?" but changed it to "RealName = " to match its configuration syntax in 2015.